pi-cubed-cat/pi_cubeds_jokers/README.md

 https://github.com/GitNether/paperback

 ### Cryptid by MathIsFun_ & many more
-I've put a big focus on making sure the Misprint Deck behaves properly with all Jokers!
+There's some hidden content that requires Cryptid.
+In addition, I've put a big focus on making sure the changing value mechanics and Misprintize behave properly with all Jokers! https://github.com/SpectralPack/Cryptid
-https://github.com/SpectralPack/Cryptid

 ## Config Options